Hellraiser: Bloodline: Pre-production

-Clive Barker, acting as executive producer, wanted a fresh turn for the series after two sequels to his original 1987 film.
-The initial premise for the film, a shape-changing structure used to trap Pinhead, was inspired by the ending of Hellraiser III, which featured a building whose architecture resembled the Lament Configuration.
-Barker suggested a three-part film set in different time periods, and Peter Atkins added the Lemarchand storyline, going back to Barker's novella.
-Atkins had previously written Hellraiser II and co-written Hellraiser III.
+Clive Barker, acting as executive producer, wanted a fresh turn for the Hellraiser series after two sequels to his original 1987 film.
+The initial premise for the film, a shape-changing structure used to trap Pinhead (Doug Bradley), was inspired by the ending of Hellraiser III: Hell on Earth, which featured a building whose architecture resembled the Lament Configuration.
+Barker suggested a three-part film set in different time periods, and Peter Atkins added the LeMarchand storyline, going back to Barker's novella The Hellbound Heart.
+Atkins had previously written Hellbound: Hellraiser II and co-written Hellraiser III.
 Atkins and Barker pitched the idea to Miramax, who greenlit it without requiring an outline.

 In The Hellraiser Films and Their Legacy, author Paul Kane described the screenplay as ambitious and "one of the best of the Hellraiser sequels".
-This screenplay featured a linear timeline, more special effects, and violent confrontations between Pinhead and Angelique.
+This screenplay featured a linear timeline, more special effects, and violent confrontations between Pinhead and Angelique (Valentina Vargas).
 When Miramax was unwilling to provide a budget to realize these scenes, the film was scaled back.
 Stuart Gordon, known for his low-budget horror films, was approached to direct but backed out after artistic disagreements.
 Special effects technician Kevin Yagher was subsequently hired after his cost-saving directing work on Tales from the Crypt for Joel Silver.
 Yagher was initially hesitant about taking the job, as he did not want to do a retread of the previous installments of the series.
 However, he was impressed with the script and became enthusiastic after Barker described his vision for the film.

 Doug Bradley, who had played Pinhead in all the previous films, joined the cast first.
 Bradley agreed the film should focus more on the other characters, and several lesser-known actors joined in major roles, including Canadian Bruce Ramsay and Chilean Valentina Vargas.
 As the script was scaled back once again to save money, the number of characters was reduced, and several were rewritten to have simpler motivations and origins.
 Gary J. Tunnicliffe of Image Animation, who had previously worked on Hellraiser III, was recruited to perform special effects.
 Tunnicliffe was worried that Yagher would want to perform the effects himself, but Yagher wanted to collaborate with Image Animation and believed their experience with prior films in the series would be valuable.
-Yagher himself only contributed to the Chatter Beast.
+Yagher himself only contributed to the Chatter Beast (Jody St. Michael).
 For Angelique's appearance, Tunnicliffe was inspired by Morticia Addams and Sister Act, converting the imagery of a nun's habit to flayed skin.
 In Hellraiser III, Bradley's make-up as Pinhead had changed to make it easier to apply and take off at the cost of increased discomfort.
 Tunnicliffe reverted to the old make-up, which he believed looked better.